GetDKAN/dkan-tools/README.md

 6. Access the site: `dktl drush uli --uri=dkan`, or you can find the local site URL by typing `dktl url`.

-## Structure of a DKAN-Tools-based project
+## File structure of a DKAN-Tools-based project

 One of the many reasons for using DKTL is to create a clear separation between the code specific to a particular DKAN site (i.e. "custom code") and the dependencies we pull in from other sources (primarily, DKAN core and Drupal core).
-Keep all of your custom code in the _src_ directory.
+Keep all of your custom code in the _src_ directory and symlink the overrides to the appropriate directory inside docroot.
+This will make maintaining your DKAN site much easier.
+DKAN Tools will set up the symlinks for you.

-To accomplish this, DKAN Tools projects will have the following basic directory structure, created when we run `dktl init`.
+To accomplish this separation, DKAN Tools projects will have the following basic directory structure, created when we run `dktl init`.

     ├── backups           # Optional for local development, see the backups section below ├── docroot           # Drupal core